 To rule our rheumatoid arthritis, a substance in the blood called Rheumatoid Factor may be checked.
 This will be elevated in people with rheumatoid arthritis; however, it is normal in people with PMR.

 Imaging tests are sometimes helpful in the diagnosis of PMR.
 Ultrasound can show tissue inflammation and may be used to distinguish PMR from other conditions that cause similar symptoms.
 Magnetic resonance imaging (MRI) may be used to identify other causes of shoulder pain, such as degenerative joint changes.

 Polymyalgia rheumatica is usually treated with a corticosteroid medication (eg: prednisone).
-High doses of a corticosteroid are given initially and the dose is gradually decreased (or tapered) to the lowest possible level at which symptoms are controlled.
+High doses are given initially and then gradually decreased (or tapered) to the lowest possible level at which symptoms are controlled.
 There is usually a quick response to corticosteroid treatment and symptoms tend to be dramatically decreased within a few days of starting the medication.